Strategyproofness-Exposing Descriptions of Matching Mechanisms: On Additional Descriptions of DA

 \subsection{Applicant-proposing menu description of DA}

 {\H_{\mathrm{term}}} {\H_{\mathrm{picky}}} {\H_{\mathrm{menu}}}

 {d^{\mathrm{try}}} {d^{\mathrm{fail}}} {h^{\mathrm{try}}} {h^{\mathrm{fail}}}

-In this section, we construct an applicant-linear menu description of (applicant-optimal) DA.
-On an intuitive level, the algorithm works as per \autoref{ex:generic-mtr-matching}, but avoiding the need to ``restart many times'' by using the various properties of DA and by careful bookkeeping (to intuitively ``simulate all of the separate runs of the brute-force description on top of each other'').
+In this section, we construct an applicant-proposing linear-memory menu description of DA.
+On an intuitive level, the algorithm works as per the ``brute-force'' menu description in \autoref{ex:generic-mtr-matching}, but avoiding the need to ``restart many times'' by using the various properties of DA and by careful bookkeeping (to intuitively ``simulate all of the separate runs of the brute-force description on top of each other'').

 On a formal level, we describe the algorithm as a variant of \autoref{alg:AKL-alg}.
-The proof constructing this algorithm uses a sort of bijection between one applicant's menu in DA under some preferences, and the \emph{institution}-optimal stable matching under a related set of preferences.
-Our applicant-linear algorithm is then phrased as a variation of \autoref{alg:AKL-alg}, which (reversing the roles of applicants and institutions from the presentation in \autoref{alg:AKL-alg}) is able to compute the institution-optimal matching using an applicant-proposing algorithm.
+The proof constructing this algorithm uses a bijection between one applicant's menu in DA under some preferences, and some data concerning the \emph{institution}-optimal stable matching under a related set of preferences.
+Our applicant-proposing menu description is then phrased as a variation of \autoref{alg:AKL-alg}, which (reversing the roles of applicants and institutions from the presentation in \autoref{alg:AKL-alg}) is able to compute the institution-optimal matching using an applicant-proposing algorithm.

 Fix an applicant $d_*$ and set $P$ that contains (1) the preferences of all applicants $\D\setminus\{d_*\}$ \emph{other than $d_*$} over $\H$ and (2) the preferences of all institutions $\H$ over all applicants $\D$ (including $d_*$).
 We now define the ``related set of preferences'' mentioned above.
 Define the \emph{augmented preference list} $P'$ as follows: For each $h_i \in \H$, we create two additional applicants $\dtry_i, \dfail_i$ and two additional institutions $\htry_i, \hfail_i$.
 The entire preference lists of these additional agents in $P'$ are as follows: for each $h_i \in \H$: